kubernetes/kubernetes/docs/proposals/federated-ingress.md

 ### Implementation

-1. Federation user creates (federated) Ingress object
+1. Federation user creates (federated) Ingress object (the services backing the ingress object must share the same nodePort, as they share a single GCP health check).
-1. Federated Ingress Controller creates Ingress object in each cluster in the federation
+1. Federated Ingress Controller creates Ingress object in each cluster in the federation (after [configuring each cluster ingress controller to share the same ingress UID](https://gist.github.com/bprashanth/52648b2a0b6a5b637f843e7efb2abc97)).
-1. Each cluster-level Ingress Controller ("GLBC") creates Google L7 Load Balancer machinery (forwarding rules, target proxy, URL map, backend service, health check) which ensures that traffic to the Ingress (backed by a Service), is directed to one of the nodes in the cluster.
+1. Each cluster-level Ingress Controller ("GLBC") creates Google L7 Load Balancer machinery (forwarding rules, target proxy, URL map, backend service, health check) which ensures that traffic to the Ingress (backed by a Service), is directed to the nodes in the cluster.
 1. KubeProxy redirects to one of the backend Pods (currently round-robin, per KubeProxy instance)

 An alternative implementation approach involves lifting the current